 - viral gastroenteritis (stomach flu)

-Seek immediate medical attention if your diarrhea and loss of appetite are accompanied by dizziness, blood in your stool, or a fever higher than 101 degrees Fahrenheit.
+Seek immediate medical attention if your diarrhea and loss of appetite are accompanied by dizziness, blood or pus in the stool, or a fever higher than 101°F (38°C).

 See your doctor if your symptoms don’t go away or improve after five days.
 Children should see a doctor if symptoms persist after two days.

-Medications are available to slow the digestive tract’s movements, and also to reduce diarrhea and cramping.
-Always talk to your doctor before taking these medications.
-You want to ensure that you will not extend your illness.
+There are over-the-counter medications that can slow the digestive tract’s movements and also reduce diarrhea and cramping.
+Always talk to your doctor before taking any of these medications.

-Eating several small meals of bland foods such as crackers, toast, oatmeal, pudding, rice, or plain baked chicken may help to ease symptoms.
-Avoiding spicy, high-fiber, or raw foods can also help reduce your symptoms.
+Eating several small meals of bland foods such as crackers, toast, oatmeal, pudding, rice, or plain baked chicken may ease symptoms.
+Avoiding spicy, high-fiber, or raw foods can also reduce symptoms.
+Foods and drinks to avoid when you have diarrhea include:

-Taking supplements called probiotics may help foster healthy bacteria in your digestive system.
+Taking supplements called probiotics may boost healthy bacteria in your digestive system.
 These supplements are available at most grocery stores, drugstores, and health food stores.

 Your doctor may prescribe preventive antibiotics before you take a trip to certain areas to reduce your risk for diarrhea.